JannisX11/blockbench-plugins/plugins/tweaks_n_stuff/about.md

-**Tweaks & Stuff** plugin adds a handful of utility features which can be toggled in settings.
-By default all tweaks are enabled.
+**Tweaks & Stuff** plugin adds a handful of utility features that can be toggled in settings.
+By default, all tweaks are enabled.

 ## Tweaks